remirobert/MVVMBaseProject/README.md

 ####AppCoordinator

-The idea being that is to remove the **UIViewController** initalisation outside the application context.
+The idea being that is to move the **UIViewController** initalisation outside the application context by :

  - manage the transitions between **UIViewController**, and the way to present them (*present, push, show, etc*)
  - initialise the **ViewModel** for each **UIViewController**